dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/exports.md

 ## Define exports

 Exports are essentially saved queries that you can schedule and execute using [dbt's job scheduler](/docs/deploy/job-scheduler) capabilities.
-Exports include the following materialization types: CAN A USER ALSO USE API OR CI JOBS?
-WHAT IF THEY USE ANOTHER ORCHESTRATOR?
+Exports include the following materialization types:

 - `table` (available now)
 - and `window_table`, `incremental_table`, and `file` (coming soon)